This is a static website to provide access to information developed by the NanoRelease Consumer Products and NanoRelease Food Additives projects.

 Listing of publications for NanoRelease Food Additive can be found here

-A summary paper of what was accomplished in the 5 years of the project is under development.
-In general terms, the multi-nation/stakeholder/discipline consortium approach of the NanoRelease project was useful in developing broad consensus on the state of the science for measuring what is being emitted from use of nanomaterials in commercial products.
-Extended discussions by leading experts over several years in consideration of methods needs and in development of specific methods was very useful in building trust across stakeholders and in identifying areas of strength and weakness in current risk management capabilities.
+The multi-nation/stakeholder/discipline consortium approach of the NanoRelease projects developed shared understanding of the state of the science for measuring what is being emitted from use of nanomaterials in commercial products.
+Extended discussions of methods needs by leading experts over several years generated trust across stakeholders and identified areas of strength and weakness in current risk management capabilities.

 Through the many workshops, webinars, conference calls, and publications of the project, participants reached general agreement that much of the current research literature regarding hazard of nanomaterials does not appear to be related to what is being emitted from actual uses of nanomaterials.
 The fact that this agreement seems a common assumption among experts in the field now may be a result of the broad impact of the project and discussions across so many groups within it.

-Furthermore, the NanoRelease Consumer Products Steering Committee and participants agreed through actions taken in the project that the first step to bridging the gap between hazard literature and understanding of exposure to nanomaterials is to agree to sampling methods that can be used to determine what materials are released to exposure pathways from uses of nanomaterials.
+Furthermore, the NanoRelease Consumer Products Steering Committee and participants agreed through actions taken in the project that the first step to bridging the gap between hazard literature and understanding of exposure to nanomaterials is to develop standard sampling methods that can be used to determine what materials are released to exposure pathways from uses of nanomaterials.

 With nanomaterial risk management it is becoming increasingly apparent that transformations during fabrication and release from uses require the addition of an Exposure Identification step in parallel with traditional Hazard Identification step of risk assessment, preceding Hazard Assessment, Exposure Assessment, and Risk Characterization.
 The exposure identification step is needed to identify the possibility of exposure to the nanomaterial forms for which hazard has been identified.
 Nanomaterials that are put into materials used in commerce are frequently transformed by the use so that the hazard information for pristine nanomaterials is not informative to risk management of MN after use in commerce.